eliark/eliark-iso/README.md

 # EliArk is under development. so dont expect everthing to work perfectly.
+# calamares is currently broken. but should be fixed in the next release.
+# I am aware of the issues with conky. it is fixed for the next release
-# if you find any bugs or have any suggestions you can contact me at
+# if you find any other bugs or have any suggestions you can contact me at

 # eliasw4u@gmail.com